 There is no treated water available at the campground.
 The only water comes from a spring found in the center of the campground, and the tribe recommends that you filter this water.

 I personally used a LifeStraw Go water filter bottle for my water filtration purposes.
 I even used it to drink the water from the creek itself which saved me carrying litres of water to and from Beaver Falls.
+We have guide to the best water filters for travel if you would like some options.

 Take plenty of food